 This is when you move your converted lead into your sales cycle.
 We’ll get into more detail about this in our 7-step process below.

 Now, let's get into the detailed sales process template for B2B sales teams.

 This area of your sales process focuses on who you sell to and their corresponding wants, needs, and more.
 Depending on your company, you’ll want to also target based on company criteria like territory or location, company size, as well as individual criteria like job title and team size.

 Additionally, when creating a sales targeting process, consider establishing qualifiers as well as dis-qualifiers.
 This will impact your internal approval process and improve your close ratio.

 To learn more about effective sales targeting techniques, download our eBook.

 2. Lead Capture

 Lead capture can be done in many different ways.
 The most important thing is that you are capturing the right information about leads in your CRM.
-Here are some ways to do it:
+Remember: using CRM to standardize your sales process shouldn't add a level of difficulty.
+Here are some ways to do capture information: